Jumper’s Knee – Patella tendinopathy

 Extracorporeal shock wave therapy

-An October 2022 study (4) extracorporeal shockwave therapy is a safe and non-invasive treatment for patellar tendinopathy.
+An October 2022 study (8) extracorporeal shockwave therapy is a safe and non-invasive treatment for patellar tendinopathy.
 Contrary to surgical intervention, this form of therapy is not related to major complications or side effects; also, the patients do not need to take time off work.
 However, our meta-analysis did not reveal significant differences between ESWT and control groups with respect to (standardized pain, function and disability) scores for long-term outcomes.
 Hence, no definite conclusions on extracorporeal shockwave therapy efficacy for jumper’s knee can be drawn.”

-PRP research on patellar tendinopathy
+PRP research and patellar tendinopathy

 Volleyball knee patella